agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `onLoad()`

-Registers a callback function that is called whenever the [persisted](#persist) Collection `value` got loaded into the Collection.
+Registers a callback function that is called whenever the [persisted](#persist) Collection `value` is loaded into the Collection.
 ```ts
 MY_COLLECTION.onLoad((success) => {
 console.log(`Value '${MY_COLLECTION.value}' got loaded into the Collection!
 Success? ${success}`)